-- If the abstraction is too simple to justify the effort - But that's the thinking that led to Y2K rework - If normal user interface requires representation-specific operations that cannot be provided - Those that cannot be redefined by programmers - Would otherwise be hidden by a private type - If Vector is private, indexing of elements is annoying
+- If the abstraction is too simple to justify the effort - But that's the thinking that led to Y2K rework - If normal user interface requires representation-specific operations that cannot be provided - Those that cannot be redefined by programmers - Would otherwise be hidden by a private type - If Vector is private, indexing of components is annoying

 '''

 type Vector is array (Positive range <>) of Float;

 V : Vector (1 ..
 3);

 ...

-V (1) := Alpha;
+V (1) := Alpha; -- Illegal since Vector is private

 '''